Please Join Us For Coffee with Cathy!

 West Allis Library, Constitution Room, 7421 W. National Avenue, West Allis

 Executive function challenges are typically associated with ADD/ADHD, however, many individuals have difficulty staying focused, getting tasks completed, controlling impulses, and managing their emotions.
-This presentation is FREE to the community, and designed to familiarize you with various executive function skills and provide practical strategies to help support individuals who struggle with executive dysfunction.
+This presentation is FREE to the community, designed to familiarize you with various executive function skills, and provide practical strategies to help support individuals who struggle with executive dysfunction.
+If you are an educator, parent/guardian of school-aged children, or if you struggle with executive functioning, please do not miss this event!

 Saturday, October 11th at 10:00am - Coffee with Cathy